bio-phys/asyncmd/docs/source/api.rst

 This section is relevant for developers of :py:mod:`asyncmd`, e.g. when you want to add the option to steer additional molecular dynamcis engines like NAMD.

-Molecular dynamcis configuration file parsing and writing (:py:class:`asyncmd.mdconfig.MDConfig`)
+Molecular dynamics configuration file parsing and writing (:py:class:`asyncmd.mdconfig.MDConfig`)
 *************************************************************************************************

 All molecular dynamics configuration file wrappers should subclass